-- (a) Oversee on-the-ground operations of the CDC in the event of a public health emergency; - (b) Assess and improve the readiness of health facilities for a public health emergency; - (c) Develop a National Epidemic and Rapid Onset Emergency Response plan, and assist local governments in formulating their local public health emergency response plans; - (d) Capacitate government instrumentalities and private organizations in on-theground response to public health emergencies; - (e) Coordinate the logistical requirements of delivering national government assistance to local governments in case of a public health emergency; - (f) Operate a national health emergency hotline;

-- (g) Serve as a central receiving center for relevant information during a health emergency; - (h) Oversee the National Health Emergency Response Unit (NHERU); - (i) Perform such other functions as may be delegated by the Secretary of Health, or as may be needed to perform its role as the coordination body for ground operations during a public health emergency. - Sec.
-31. National Health Emergency Response Unit.
+- 2 (b) Assess and improve the readiness of health facilities for a public health emergency; - (c) Develop a National Epidemic and Rapid Onset Emergency Response plan, and assist local governments in formulating their local public health emergency response plans; - (d) Capacitate government instrumentalities and private organizations in on-theground response to public health emergencies; - (e) Coordinate the logistical requirements of delivering national government assistance to local governments in case of a public health emergency; - (f) Operate a national health emergency hotline; - 12 (g) Serve as a central receiving center for relevant information during a health 13 emergency; - (h) Oversee the National Health Emergency Response Unit (NHERU); - (i) Perform such other functions as may be delegated by the Secretary of Health, or as may be needed to perform its role as the coordination body for ground operations during a public health emergency. - Sec.
+25. National Health Emergency Response Unit.
 There shall be created a National Health Emergency Response Unit to perform the following functions: - (a) Execute, in coordination with relevant law enforcement authorities, orders for seizure, surveillance, search, and disposal issued by the President, the Secretary of Health, the CDC, or the HECC. - (b) Act as the first-response unit of the SOHHEMS during a public health emergency; - (c) Conduct investigative and intelligence gathering activities as ordered by the CDC or by the Secretary of Health; - (d) Verify reports of cases of serious infectious diseases, the presence of serious amounts of biohazards; and such other reports whose verification is in the interest of protecting public health; - (e) Perform such other functions as may be inherent in its role as the first-response unit of the PHEMS, or as may be assigned by the Secretary of Health and/or the CDC Executive Director.

-Due to the nature of their duties, frontline personnel of the NHERU shall be entitled to hazard pay.
+The frontline personnel of the NHERU shall be entitled to hazard pay.
 The Department of Budget and Management shall formulate and promulgate the rules and regulations necessary for the implementation of this paragraph.

 Sec.
-32. Right to information during a sudden onset health outbreak.
-The Secretary of Health shall make publicly available information which he/she deems essential to preserving the health and safety of the public.
+26. Right to information during a sudden onset health outbreak. - The Secretary of Health shall make publicly available information which he/she deems essential to preserving the health and safety of the public.
 During a sudden onset health outbreak, the right to vital information shall take precedence over the right to privacy.

 Sec.
-33. Special supervision over the Bureau of Quarantine. - During a sudden onset health outbreak, or as may be mandated by the Secretary of Health in the interest of preventing an outbreak, the Bureau of Quarantine shall report directly to the Executive Director of the CDC.
+27. Special supervision over the Bureau of Quarantine. - During a sudden onset health outbreak, or as may be mandated by the Secretary of Health in the interest of preventing an outbreak, the Bureau of Quarantine shall report directly to the Executive Director of the CDC.
 The Bureau of Quarantine shall at all times practice full transparency with the Executive Director of the CDC.
 The CDC shall have full access to information in the possession of the Bureau of Quarantine.